hphelion/documentation/cloudos/prepare.overview.md

 * An **Execution environment**, which is used to execute the cloud itself on top of the customer's infrastructure: servers, networks, and storage.

-Used together, the two environments allow you to stand up, manage, and self-serve your clouds, based on Cloud OS.
+Used together, the two environments allow you to stand up, manage, and self-serve your cloud, based on Cloud OS.

 In this technical overview, we will walk through the components illustrated here: